gvanem/EnvTool/README.md

 ---

-C-source included in `./src`.
-Makefiles for MinGW, Cygwin, clang-cl and MSVC.
+C-source included in `./src`. `Makefile.Windows` is for MSVC, clang-cl, Intel-ICX and Zig.
 Enjoy!

 `#include <std_disclaimer.h>`:<br>